feathersjs/docs/api/client.md

 ## Module loaders

-All modules in the `@feathersjs` namespace are using ES6 and have to be transpiled for target browsers without full ES6 support.
-Most client side module loader exclude the `node_modules` folder from being transpiled and have to be configured to include modules in the `@feathersjs` namespace.
+All modules in the `@feathersjs` namespace are using ES6.
+They must be transpiled to support browsers that don't completely support ES6.
+Most client-side module loaders exclude the `node_modules` folder from being transpiled and have to be configured to include modules in the `@feathersjs` namespace.

 ### Webpack

 For Webpack, the recommended `babel-loader` rule normally excludes everything in `node_modules`.
 It has to be adjusted to skip `node_modules/@feathersjs`.
-In the `module` `rules` in your `webpack.config.js` update the `babel-loader` section to this:
+In the `module` `rules` in your `webpack.config.js`, update the `babel-loader` section to this:

 ```js
 {